2007 Indy Japan 300: Race

 From laps 81 to 90, pit stops were made by all the drivers.
 After Ed Carpenter's stop, one of his wheels came off while he attempted to return to the track; he would ultimately finish 15th, eight laps behind.
 At the end of this series of pit stops under the green flag, Wheldon remained out in front, ahead of Kanaan.
 By the halfway point of the race, Kanaan had begun to narrow his deficit, which by lap 115 was less than a second.
 Wheldon, meanwhile, was faced with a mechanical problem—his radio was malfunctioning, preventing him from talking to his pit crew; he later said that he and his team "lost radio contact early on".
 On lap 122, Kanaan made a pass while coming out of turn two, taking the lead from Wheldon.
 Soon after, the drivers began their third round of pit stops, and Wheldon took back the lead before Andretti was afflicted with oversteer and crashed into the turn four inside wall on lap 135, bringing out a caution flag.
 The yellow flag period saw pit stops continue.
 Castroneves stopped twice on pit lane on top of a prior stop just before the caution; during the second yellow flag stop, he overshot his designated area on pit road, and his car needed to be pushed into position by crew members.
 With 51 laps left, the caution period ended, and Wheldon slowly built a gap over Kanaan of 1.8834 seconds entering the final 20 laps.

-Wheldon made a pit stop on lap 186, giving Kanaan, who had been conserving fuel since early in the race, the lead.
+Wheldon had to make a pit stop for fuel on lap 186, giving Kanaan, who had been conserving fuel since early in the race, the lead.
 Four laps later, Kanaan stopped, and the lead briefly went to Hornish Jr., before he too pitted and Dixon assumed the top spot.
 On lap 196, however, Dixon was also forced into the pits.
 Kanaan had come off pit road ahead of Wheldon after his stop, and therefore was in position to assume the lead.
 Wheldon closed in on Kanaan, and by the final lap was less than four-tenths of a second behind.
 Kanaan, though, held off Wheldon to win the race with a .4828 of a second margin of victory.
 Third place went to Franchitti, who was over 11 seconds off the pace.
 Dixon was fourth, followed by Hornish Jr., who finished one lap behind the leaders, having stalled his engine on pit road in the closing laps.
 Scott Sharp was the sixth-place finisher, and early leader Castroneves wound up seventh.
 Simmons, Scheckter, and Buddy Rice finished eighth through tenth; all other drivers ended the race two or more laps behind.